Skip to main content

 Your voice matters when it comes to making a first-time treatment decision for Stage 3 or 4 classical Hodgkin lymphoma

-Your doctor may not mention ADCETRIS plus AVD as an option.
-While they are the expert regarding your diagnosis, you and your care team are equal partners in the treatment decision.
+If your doctor doesn’t mention ADCETRIS as an option, it’s OK to ask about it.
+Don’t hesitate to speak up and ask questions.
+Familiarize yourself with all available treatments and seek a second opinion if that will help you feel confident about your treatment choice.
+While your doctor is the expert regarding your diagnosis, you and your care team are equal partners in the treatment decision.
 Your perspective and concerns play an essential role in selecting a treatment that works for you.

 If you’re considering a first-time treatment for Stage 3 or 4 Hodgkin lymphoma, ADCETRIS plus AVD may be an option for you